Homogenization of Schrodinger equations. Extended Effective Mass Theorems for non-crystalline matter: Introduction

 The above eigenvalue problem is precisely stated (in the more general context studied in this paper) in Section \ref{877853467yd56rtfe5rtfgeds76ytged}.
 Here, concerning the periodic setting mathematical solutions to \eqref{8756trg}, we address the reader to C. H. Wilcox \cite{Wilcox}, (see in particular Section 2: A discussion of related literature).
 Then, once this eigenvalue problem is resolved, the goal is to pass to the limit as $\varepsilon \to 0$.
 One remarks that, there does not exist an uniform estimate in $H^1(\R^n)$ for the family of solutions $\{u_\varepsilon\}$ of \eqref{jhjkhkjhkj765675233}, due to the scale $\varepsilon^{-2}$ multiplying the internal potential $V_{\rm per}(y)$.
 To accomplish the desired asymptotic limit, under this lack of compactness, a nice strategy is to use the two-scale convergence, for instance see the proof of Theorem 3.2 in \cite{AllairePiatnitski}.

-Let us now focus on the stochastic setting proposed in this paper, more precisely when the coefficients of the Schr\"odinger equation in \eqref{jhjkhkjhkj765675233} are the composition of stationary functions with stochastic deformations.
-Hence we have the following natural questions:

-$(Q.1)$ Is it possible to obtain an analogously Bloch spectral cell equation to this stochastic setting?

-$(Q.2)$ This new stochastic spectral problem can be resolved, such that, the eigenvalues do not depend on $\omega \in \Omega$ (see Remark \ref{GROUPNECE})?

-$(Q.3)$ Is it feasible to adapt the two-scale convergence to this new proposed stochastic setting?
-We remark that, the approach of stochastic two-scale convergence developed by Bourgeat, Mikelic, Wright \cite{BourgeatMikelicWright}, and also by Zhikov, Pyatnitskii \cite{ZhikovPyatnitskii} do not fit to the present context because of the presence of the stochastic deformation $\Phi$.

-The former question $(Q.1)$ is answered in Section \ref{683926ruesszs}.
-Indeed, assuming that the solution of equation \eqref{jhjkhkjhkj765675233} is given by a plane wave, the stochastic spectral Bloch cell equation \eqref{92347828454trfhfd4rfghjls} is obtained applying the asymptotic expansion WKB method, (developed by Wentzel, Kramers, and Brillouin, see G. Allaire \cite{AllaireArnoldDegondHou}).
+Let us now focus on the stochastic setting studied here, where the coefficients of the Schr\"odinger equation in \eqref{jhjkhkjhkj765675233} are the composition of stationary functions with stochastic deformations.
+First, we establish an analogously Bloch spectral cell equation assuming that the solution of equation \eqref{jhjkhkjhkj765675233} is given by a plane wave.
+Then, the stochastic spectral Bloch cell equation \eqref{92347828454trfhfd4rfghjls} is obtained applying the asymptotic expansion WKB method.
 More specifically, the Hamiltonian in \eqref{92347828454trfhfd4rfghjls} is given by

 for each $F(z,\omega)= f\left( \Phi^{-1}(z,\omega),\omega \right)$, where $f(y,\omega)$ is a stationary function.